With TAVR, I Can Keep Going Full Speed

-When I was diagnosed with mild aortic stenosis in my mid-60s, my cardiologist told me I didn’t need to take any action until it progressed.
+When I was diagnosed with mild aortic stenosis, or a heart valve failure, in my mid-60s, my cardiologist told me I didn’t need to take any action until it progressed.
 I kept moving at my normal pace and checked in with my doctor every year.
 At every appointment, my heart’s aortic valve got narrower and narrower, preventing my body from getting the oxygen it needed.
 But I continued to feel fine–I still biked 100 miles each week and had plenty of energy, even though my aortic stenosis had become severe.
 I asked my cardiologist if it was time to replace my valve, and I added that I didn’t feel symptomatic.
 He said, “When you start having symptoms, we’ll know it’s time.”

 A few months after that appointment, I was going to a concert with my wife.
 I dropped her off at the door and went to park the car.
 As I jogged down the sidewalk to get to the theater in time, I felt a little lightheaded.
 As I walked through the door, I thought, “I’m feeling a little faint.”
 And that’s the last thing I remember until I woke up in the ambulance.
 I had passed out right in the hallway.
 Someone found my ticket in my pocket and notified my wife.
 She ran to the ambulance and jumped in, and then I was taken to the hospital.